This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Stir the soap and water until the soap has dissolved then take the pan off the hob and set it someplace to cool down.
 It will look like soapy water at this point.

-Notes on preservatives: Any product that contains water can be an environment for bacteria to thrive in.
+Notes on preservatives: Any product that contains water can be an environment for bacteria to thrive.
 To reduce bacterial contamination use clean pots and utensils and make sure to store the soap in containers that won’t come into contact with grimy hands or surfaces.
 Pump and squeeze bottles are best and if you store your liquid soap this way then the soap should last a month without preservatives.

 Whipped Soap / Shaving Soap